 In this post, I’ll show you how to approach any page on your website like a pro, and walk you through the process from start to finish.

-To capture and keep the attention of your site visitors, you need to form a relationship with them, one based on trust and understanding.
+If you want to really improve your website copy for the long haul, you’ll need to capture and keep the attention of your site visitors.
+The first step is to form a relationship with them, one based on trust and understanding.

 This is perhaps the most important step toward better website copy.
 Before you write, take a moment to consider who the heck you’re writing to.
 Some marketers will refer to this as a segment or avatar.
 Semantics aside, your ideal reader is the single most important factor to nail if you want to write the perfect web page.